scttd84/scttd84/README.md

 DIGITAL.DOME.INSERT...RULESET(forever):::

 obv need to define ::: RULESET :::
 ---
 welcome to 2025!
-as u will see this year the codex is a chatbot.  hopefully it will do other things
+as u will see this year the codex is a chatbot.  hopefully it will do other things but as you notice we do not see these versions of AI doing any kind of gaming would be interesting to see a bot level a char to wow by learning wow...
+---
+also three threats in 3 nights... from guppies... for some reason something out
+---
+there is causing attention they should not be doing that its dangerous for them. see above.

+TARGET???
+---
+attion.delivery.models...
 ---

 ^^^TRY to use website...when avail?